yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 ## Performance improvement

 So, how fast Warp became actually?
 I show a chart to compare throughput among Mighty 2 complied GHC 7.6.3, Mighty 3 compiled coming GHC 7.8, and nginx 1.4.0.
 Note that only one core is used.
 I have two reasons for this: 1) since the change  of data center of our company, I cannot use the environment described in the POSA article.
-So, I need to draw this chart according to my old memo.
-And nginx does not scale at all in my environment even if the deep sleep mode is disabled.
+So, I need to draw this chart based on my old memo.
+2) And nginx does not scale at all in my environment even if the deep sleep mode is disabled.

 Anyway, here is the result measured by `weighttp -n 100000 -c 1000 -k`: